microsoft/microsoft-ui-xaml-specs/active/TabView/TabView_v2.md

 ## TabView.CloseButtonOverlayMode

-A TabView where the tab items have a close button that only displays when the mouse is over it.
+A TabView where the unselected tab items have a close button that only displays when the mouse is over it.
+(The selected tab item always has a close button, regardless of this property value.)

 ```XML
 <muxc:TabView CloseButtonOverlayMode="OnPointerOver">